grygg/grygg.github.io/_pages/about.md

 ---

 Glad to see you here.
 My name is Ruiying Geng (耿瑞莹), currently a NLP researcher at Alibaba Damo Academy.
+I got my master degree from Beijing Institute of Technology, 2019.

 My research interest focuses on semantic parsing, dialogue system, and few-shot learning.
-I got my master degree from Beijing Institute of Technology, 2019.
+* Semantic Parsing: focusing on techniques to convert natural language into programing languages such as SQL and SPARQL.
+* Dialogue System: focusing on solutions for coreference and ellipsis.
+* Few-Shot Learning: focusing on machine learning solutions based on few annotations.

 News About Me